Engee documentation

 Yes

-# Height vector for inlets A, B, C, D and E — vector of height of ports A, B, C, D and E
+# Height vector for inlets A, B, C, D and E — height vector of ports A, B, C, D and E

 Details

-Vector of port heights for enabled input ports A, B, C, D and E. The parameters Height vector for inlets A, B, C, D and E is a vector of values corresponding to the height of each input port, starting with port A. Each element of this vector must be greater than or equal to 0.
+The vector of port heights for the enabled input ports is A, B, C, D and E. Parameter Height vector for inlets A, B, C, D and E It is a vector of values corresponding to the height of each input port, starting from port A. Each element of this vector must be greater than or equal to 0.

 Dependencies

-To use this parameter, set the Number of inlets parameter to 5.
+To use this parameter, set for the parameter Number of inlets meaning 5.

 Units